 Here are a few examples of how you can reduce your housing expenses…

-Whenever you are going to make a significant purchase, often you end up buying off of impulse and not using logic.
+Whenever you make a significant purchase, you often end up buying off impulse and not using logic.
 Instead, use the 30-day rule.
 This means if you are going to make a big purchase, wait 30 days, and then if you still want it: buy it.

 Lots of the items we want are just temporary wants because of our human impulses.
 Using your rational mind by waiting a few weeks and then seeing if you still want something can save you hundreds or thousands a year by avoiding purchases you didn’t want anyway.

 Just like your insurance or other monthly bills, why not take a look at your mortgage payment too?
-By checking every couple of years if you can find a better deal on your mortgage you could save yourself a few hundred dollars a month with an afternoon of work.
+By checking every couple of years to find a better mortgage deal, you could save yourself a few hundred dollars a month with an afternoon of work.

 Learning how to DIY a few repairs and home improvements will go a long way throughout your life.
-Whether it is fixing a leaky pipe or changing your oil, each of these can save you a hundred dollars or more each time you do it.
+Whether fixing a leaky pipe or changing your oil, each can save you a hundred dollars or more each time you do it.

 Next time you have something that needs repair ask yourself, would I do this myself if someone paid me $100?
 If so then you might as well DIY it and pay yourself that $100 by saving it!

 Cell phone plans are one of the most costly monthly expenses out there, and yet we barely ever seem to think about reducing them!

 Renegotiate your contract with your service provider or switch to a different one that offers better deals to new customers.
 A few minutes of negotiation could save you almost half of your monthly bill per month.